adalbertoteixeira/pull_requests/README.md

 - [ ] allow reuse of existing PR template (changing fields if necessary);
 - [ ] create pull request from the branch if it doesn't exist yet;
 - [ ] automate version bumping and tagging.
+- [ ] allow customizing the commit message
+- [ ] When running pre-commits and pre-pushes, if there are errors, prompt the user to pipe the result to Claude
+- [ ] allow customizing the PR template